drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 Markdown mode provides syntax highlighting and editing capabilities but since markdown is already pretty easy to write on its own, and my articles are not overly structured, I haven't actually made much use of the editing capabilities.
-I just write my text manually.
+I just write my text out manually.

-One major exception would be external references, like links.
+One major exception would be the management of external content, like hyperlinks or images.
 It's a bit difficult to devise an organic way to fit these kinds of artifacts into your writing.
 In markdown, there are two ways to do it.
-With option 1, you can inline the URL of the referenced external resource right next to the text you're trying to hyperlink, like this:
+With option 1, you can inline the URL of the external resource right next to the text with which it's associated, like this:

     [Some text](http://www.example.com)